AdVerhoeven/Lodestone_teleport/README.md

 - The player must be touching the ground.
 - The player must be sneaking.
-- The player must be holding a compass.
+- The player must be holding a compass in their mainhand.
-- The compass must be tracking a lodestone.
+- The compass must be tracking a lodestone in one of the 3 vanilla dimensions.
-- The lodestone must have at least 2 non-solid blocks above it.
 - The teleportation has a cooldown (see: Configuration)
 - The teleportation has a charge time (see: Configuration)
+- The lodestone must have at least 2 non-solid blocks above it.
+- The player will teleport 0.1 blocks above the center of the lodestone with their original orientation.

 ## Installation